takoyakidath/mcstatusbot-1/README.md

 **Aternos/other hosting users:** Underscores are not allowed in Domain names!
 Please change your server address to remove underscores.

-**Local IP Addresses** The bot will now filter out local IP addresses (192.168, 127.0.0, 10.0 etc).
+**Local IP Addresses** The bot will now filter out private IP addresses (192.168, 127.0.0, 10.0 etc) which are inaccessible to the bot.
 The bot will now show `Status: Error` if your server's IP address has been filtered.
 We recommend you use an ingress adaptor like [Minekube](https://connect.minekube.com/) to make your server securely accessible via a domain, and then monitor that domain.

 ## Features